hydro

 Example

-hydro.analyze.hydro.move({params: {to: 'someNum', from: 'someNum'}, data: [somenD-Array]})
+hydro.analyze.hydro.move({params: {to: 2, from: 0}, data: [1, 2, 3]});

-(static) muskingumCunge(params, data) → {Array.<Object>}
+(static) muskingumCunge(params, args, data) → {Array.<Object>}

-Muskingum-Cunge method for flood routing Reference: https://ponce.sdsu.edu/muskingum_cunge_method_explained.html
+Muskingum-Cunge method for flood routing.
+Reference: https://ponce.sdsu.edu/muskingum_cunge_method_explained.html

 Parameters: